 - 1. Students in grades TK, and K are allowed to check out one book for a two week period. - 2.
 Students in grade 1 and 2 are allowed an Accelerated Reader book and a picture book for a two week period. - 3.
 Students in grades 3, 4, 5, 6, 7, and 8 are allowed to check out two books for a two week period. - 4.
 Books may be renewed if there is not a hold pending for another student.
 The book must be brought to the library to renew it. - 5.
-Students will be asked to donate one canned good per week that each book(s) is overdue.
-The canned goods will be collected and donated through St. Charles Church. - Damage to any library book will be assessed and charged to the student who last checked that book out.
-It is the responsibility of the student to notify the librarian of any damage they find prior to returning the book. - 7.
+Damage to any library book will be assessed and charged to the student who last checked that book out.
+It is the responsibility of the student to notify the librarian of any damage they find prior to returning the book. - 6.
 Any book overdue for four weeks will be considered a lost book and the replacement cost will be charged to the student.
 If the book is subsequently found, no money will be refunded.
 The student may keep the found copy.